 Capsule wardrobes, Primark hauls and everything in between.
 How do our fashion buying habits echo the socio-economic climate we live in?

-As a woman on a fixed income who is trying to nurse herself off of fast fashion and big box stores, I find this question touches off a lot of thoughts and feelings, both for myself and others, and for the wider society I find myself in.
+I am a woman on a fixed income who is trying to nurse herself off of fast fashion and big box stores.
+So I find this question touches off a lot of thoughts and feelings.
+For myself and others, and for the wider society I find myself in.

-I wish that I could say I am a true conscious consumer who only ever buys from ethical or fair trade fashion designers or stores, but I’m sad to say that is pretty far from the truth.
+I wish I could say I am a true conscious consumer who only ever buys from ethical or fair trade fashion designers or stores.
+But I’m sad to say that is pretty far from the truth.

-What I can say for sure is that there was a major difference in my shopping habits when I lived in a small town with boutiques lining mainstreet under flower baskets, each with its own unique hand-lettered sign than there is now, where I am in a city full of hustle and bustle and far away from the parts of town where boutiques can thrive.
+What I can say for sure is that there was a major difference in my shopping habits when I lived in a small town.
+There, the boutiques lined mainstreet under flower baskets.
+Each had its own unique hand-lettered sign.
+Now, I am in a city full of hustle and bustle and far away from the parts of town where boutiques can thrive.

-Without the friendship and brand loyalty that comes from visiting a store every day, I am less inclined to put down money on a pair of vegan leather boots which are too tight in the toes and instead buy a pair of $40 boots from Payless, without even talking to the manager.
+I miss the friendship and brand loyalty that comes from visiting a store every day.
+I am less inclined to put down money on a pair of vegan leather boots and instead buy a pair of $40 boots from Payless.
+Without even talking to the manager.

 There are of course ways to combat the cold efficiency of the economics of fashion.
-For myself; I like to combine second hand shopping and keeping a capsule wardrobe, which allows me to create a wardrobe of unique pieces that last for a long time.
+I like to combine second hand shopping and keeping a capsule wardrobe.
+This allows me to create a wardrobe of unique pieces that last for a long time.

-I prefer to invest in pieces like shawls (I adore shawls and they truly never go out of style) from a store brand new.
-A capsule wardrobe is wonderful because it allows you freedom of expression with accessories and the ability to constantly change up your style without overflowing your closet.
+I prefer to invest in pieces like shawls from a store brand new (I adore shawls.
+They truly never go out of style).
+A capsule wardrobe is wonderful.
+It allows you freedom of expression with accessories and the ability to constantly change up your style.
+Without overflowing your closet.

 It allows you to focus around whatever you’ve chosen as your investment pieces (purses, coat, in my case shawls), and depending on how much or well you’ve invested in them, those items can last years.